aroraisonline/cockroachdb_terraform_automation/README.md

 # cockroachdb_terraform_automation
+Imp.
+Note: The code is not here yet. will be adding soon.
 This Project includes some bash scripts and terraform to build and destroy 3 node cluster of cockroachdb in aws on https(secured) and http(unsecured)

 1.) please extract this tar